A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: Introduction

 In addition to textual data, images play an important role in expressing users’ emotions on various online social media platforms.
-With the emergence of social networks, images have become a simple and effective method of conveying information amongst online users.
+With the emergence of social networks, images have become a simple and effective method of conveying information to online users.
 Similar to textual data, images transmit various levels of emotion to their viewers.
 Nevertheless, extracting and interpreting an image’s sentiment remains a challenge.
 As a result, visual sentiment analysis (VSA) has become important for investigating online multimedia content.
 It involves the ability to recognise an object, action, scene and emotional content from an image and classify them into different sentiment polarities, which can be performed by portraying the image in terms of colour and utilising gist features to categorise images based on different emotions.
 Moreover, deep learning (DL) architectures have seen tremendous success in the computer vision field \cite{Panagakis2021}.
 Convolutional neural networks (CNNs) have demonstrated robust and accurate feature learning capabilities compared with DL-based networks.
 CNN models are more similar to human performance in visual recognition; they have been used successfully in tasks such as feature learning \cite{Yu2021}, sentence classification \cite{Zhang2018b} and image classification \cite{Xin2019}.
 Given the rapid growth and popularity of social media, scholars have been able to broaden the scope of SA to include other interesting applications.
-For example, the vast majority of VSA study focuses on face close-up images, in which facial expressions are used as visual signals to infer sentiments and forecast emotions \cite{Zhang2019}.
+For example, the vast majority of VSA studies focus on close-up photographs of faces, in which facial expressions are analyzed in order to deduce their feelings and predict their reactions \cite{Zhang2019}.